7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 #### Container Network Reuse

-Container networks, like containers, will be reused by default.
+Container networks, like containers, are reused by default.
 If there is an existing network that matches a definition then that network will be used.
 This can be disabled by setting the `reuse` configuration to false: